FAQ Frequently Asked Questions

 Can I special order a custom item or something that sold out?

-Currently I'm unable to accept custom orders or pre-orders.
-Some items are popular and there is often more demand than I have pieces available - thank you for your patience as I create more.
+I'm unable to accept custom orders or pre-orders.
+Some items are popular and there is often far more demand than I have pieces available - thank you for your patience as I create more.
+Everything is handmade, one at a time, and each piece is a unique piece of art.
 The best place to find out about upcoming restocks is via my newsletter.

 If you see something you love, please don't wait to purchase it since it might be the only one like it.
 Some pieces are also seasonal, since I use real leaves and flowers that only bloom at certain times of the year.
 If you have missed out purchasing something you fell in love with, feel free to send me a note and I can let you know if I will be making more.